-In the past, fewer than 10% of all loans completed in any given year were on a fixed rate basis as traditionally variable rates were the preferred choice of the Spanish Banks.
-In the current environment this is changing.
+In the past, fewer than 10% of all loans in any given year were on completed on a fixed rate basis.
+Traditionally variable rates were the preferred choice of the Spanish Banks.
+In subsequent years this has changed .

 If a client applies and has underwritten a loan on a fixed rate basis and when the offer comes through decides not to progress on a fixed rate basis, the application must be reloaded and underwritten again on a variable rate basis.
 Early repayment charges when relating to a fixed rate product can be as high as 2% for first 10 years, and up to 1.5% thereafter and the lower of the interest rate loss or capital repaid.